This writer is looking for an agent.

 For more than thirty years, I've been involved primarily in literary journalism, with a focus on criticism, the culture of magazines, and travel.
 I was editor of Boston Review and books editor of the Radcliffe Quarterly.
 My reviews and essays appeared in many newspapers and magazines, including Columbia Journalism Review, Women's Review of Books and the New York Times.
 My book columns--each focused on a specific field--appeared in the Christian Science Monitor (travel), Wilson Library Bulletin (mysteries), and the Cleveland Plain Dealer, San Diego Union-Tribune and Houston Post (fiction).

-In my new memoir, Lost Among the Baining: Adventure, Marriage, and Other Fieldwork--also from the University of Missouri Press--I have returned to the world of travel I wrote about in reviews for the Christian Science Monitor and in travel essays for the New York Times.
-In fact, Lost Among the Baining was inspired partly by a Times essay that I wrote about a fiasco of a field trip I took to New Guinea with my husband.
-My memoir looks back with wry humor on our sixteen months living in the bush with a people whose very different culture seemed to undermine our own, and our redemptive return to these people nearly forty years later.
-For all its humor, this is a book about culture shock that deals with the profound differences between cultures: the assumptions that we bring, the fears that we have, and the judgments that we make.
+In my new memoir, Lost Among the Baining: Adventure, Marriage, and Other Fieldwork, I have returned to the world of travel I wrote about in reviews for the Christian Science Monitor and in travel essays for the New York Times.
+In fact, Lost Among the Baining was inspired partly by a Times essay.
+The essay, like the book, brings a comic eye to the story.
+But for all its humor, this is a book about culture shock that deals with the profound differences between cultures: the assumptions that we bring, the fears that we have, and the judgments that we make.

 Faint Praise: The Plight of Book Reviewing in America